These are five proven methods you can use marketing to build your brand and win over cannabis-curious consumers.

 While many companies put all their focus on their homepage, that’s just one small segment of your owned media kingdom.
 An informative blog—one that’s carefully built for search engine optimization (SEO)—draws a lot more web traffic than any single home page or landing page can on its own.

-A smartly written, well-curated blog is instrumental to a strong content marketing strategy.
+A smartly written, well-curated blog is instrumental to a strong cannabis digital marketing strategy.
 Not only can individual blog posts help you rank for secondary and long-tail keywords you might not be able to target with just your homepage, they also give you fuel for social media posts.

 Broadcasting your fresh blog content on platforms like Facebook, Twitter, Instagram and LinkedIn, as well as your company newsletter, will keep your brand in followers’ feeds and give your target audience a way to share information about your products and your latest company updates.